Selvakumar-sk/Networking-Essentials/README.md

 # Networking-Essentials
 All Packet Tracer Solved exercises

-This repo consists of all the Packet Tracer exercise solutions of Networking Essentials from Cisco Networking Academy
+This repo consists of all the Packet Tracer exercise solutions of Networking Essentials course from Cisco Networking Academy